Se habla español

 Tire Certifications and Markings

 Over the years, the Department of Transportation (DOT) and the Rubber Manufacturer’s Association (RMA) have implemented certified testing and tire marking systems to help differentiate tires.
-Two standard tire marking methods are used for winter: the “M+S” marking and the “Three Peak Mountain Snowflake” symbol.
+Two standard tire marking methods for winter are the “M+S” marking and the “Three Peak Mountain Snowflake” symbol.
 A tire manufacturer is not obliged to submit their tires for testing, nor do they have to include these markings on the side of their tires.

-For this reason, it is essential to check before you buy new tires.
+For this reason, checking before you buy new tires is essential.
 You could buy a tire that is marketed as an all-season tire for year-round use, with perfect snow and ice traction, but without the “M+S” stamped somewhere on the sidewall, your tire may be deemed unsafe for travel on certain roads.

 M+S Marking